 Q: When do my Transformation & Bandwidth quotas reset to zero?

-A: PlaceHolder resources contain the derived versions of the default image which were previously generated.
-These images count against the Derived-Images which is aggregated to the Total Images quota.
-Also for every unique transformation, a Transformation is consumed when processed for the first time.
+A: Placeholder resources contain derived versions of the default image which were previously generated.
+These images count against your account's number of assets and storage calculations.
+Also for every unique transformation, a Transformation is consumed when the derived asset is created.

-A: Each add-on has its own quota as well.
-So when using a transformation which includes add-on capabilities, the usage counts towards the transformation quota as mentioned above but is also counted towards the add-on's specific quota.
+A: Each add-on offered by Cloudinary has its own quota as well.
+When using a transformation or making a request that uses an add-on, the usage counts towards the standard quotas as mentioned above but is also counted towards the add-on's specific quota.

 Q: What other processes could be counted towards the "transformations" quota?